-- a) The asset is held within a business model whose objective is to hold assets for collecting contractual cash flows, and - b) Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- The asset is held within a business model whose objective is to hold assets for collecting contractual cash flows, and - b) Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included in finance income in the profit or loss.
-The losses arising from impairment are recognised in the profit or loss.
-This category generally applies to trade and other receivables.
+The EIR amortisation is included in finance income in the statement of profit or loss.
+The losses arising from impairment if any, are recognised in the statement of profit or loss.